GoogleChrome/web.dev/src/site/content/en/blog/ps-on-the-web/index.md

 ## High performance storage

 Given how large Photoshop documents can be, a critical need for Photoshop is the ability to dynamically move data from on-disk to in-memory as the user pans around.
 On other platforms, this is accomplished usually through memory mapping via [`mmap`](https://en.wikipedia.org/wiki/Mmap), but this hasn't been performantly possible on the web—that is until origin private file system access handles were developed and shipped!
 You can read how to leverage this new API [in the documentation](https://web.dev/file-system-access/#accessing-files-optimized-for-performance-from-the-origin-private-file-system).
-Adobe also reached out to Apple and Mozilla to advocate for the API, and Safari is planning to ship it.

 ## P3 color space for canvas